devsu/loopback-validations-mixin/README.md

     "validatesAsync": [
       { "propertyName": "name", "method": "validatePropertyName", "message": "message" }
     ],
-    "asyncMethodsFile": "./common/models/employee-async-validations.js"
+    "methodsFile": "./common/models/employee-async-validations.js"
   }
 }
 ...
 ```

-As you can see, you can set an optional `asyncMethodsFile` option, to define the file that contains the methods needed by the `validatesAsync` option.
+As you can see, you can set an optional `methodsFile` option, to define the file that contains the methods needed by the `validatesAsync` option.

 In the `employee-async-validations.js` file: